• Skip to main content

 What is a Cash Flow Projection?

 A cash flow projection is how you plan your money to move for the upcoming period.
-Specifically how your money will flow in and out of your checking account taking in account all of your income and expenses.
+Specifically how your money will flow in and out of your checking account taking into account all of your income and expenses.

-You can do a cash flow projection based on weekly, bi-weekly, monthly or per paycheck.
+You can do a cash flow projection based on weekly, bi-weekly, monthly, or per paycheck.
 The choice is totally yours.

 In the business world, they make cash flow projections over a period of 12 months.
 But, with personal finances, it is much harder to plan that far ahead because many things can change.